<aside> đź’ˇ If you encounter any issues with this setup please open an issue in GitHub with the documentation label.

 </aside>

 This is an opinionated “probably what you want” guide for getting started with Paralegal.
-It will take you through
+It will take you through:

-This guide explains the basics in so far as they are necessary for the example policy.
-For advanced use cases and comprehensive documentation see: Documentation by Topic.
+This guide explains the basics insofar as they are necessary for the example policy.
+For advanced use cases and comprehensive documentation, see: Documentation by Topic.
 Each section in this guide also links to further reading in the detailed documentation.

 Installation